ifwe/bruce/doc/design.md

 hosts the lead replica for that partition is chosen as the destination.
 However, at this point only the destination broker is determined, and the batch may ultimately be sent to a different partition hosted by the same broker.
-Final partition selection is done by the send thread for the destination broker as a produce request is being built.
+Final partition selection is done by the dispatcher thread for the destination broker as a produce request is being built.
 In this manner, batches for a given topic are sent to brokers proportionally according to how many partitions for the topic each broker hosts.
 For instance, suppose topic T has a total of 10 partitions.
 If 3 of the partitions are hosted by broker B1 and 7 are hosted by broker B2, then 30% of the batches for topic T will be sent to B1 and 70% will be sent to B2.

 Combined topics batching (in which a single batch contains multiple topics) may be configured for topics that do not have per-topic batching configurations.